davidroyer/dkroyer/content/blog/Nuxtjs-Tips.md

   }
   ```

 2. Add a function to the `middleware` directory.
-It would to check if the menu was active, and if so then toggle that state (making it inactive).
+It checks if the menu is active.
+If so, toggle that state (making it inactive).

   ```js
   // This is `middleware/menu.js`